My Body Is Not My Idol—It’s a Vessel for Building a Beautiful Life

 A home to cultivate.

-And every curve, every scar, every stretch of it is proof of the life I’ve lived.
+Every curve, every scar, every stretch of it is proof of the life I’ve lived.

-To the one who truly sees you,
+To the One who truly sees you

 Your body needs not be measured by inches or pounds,